mmgrant73/langtonsant/readme.md

 default to 20 X 30.
 You can also set the screen size which is defined by screenx and screeny variables at the top of the program.
 By default the screen is set to 600 X 400.
 You can also adjust the framerate, which will affect the speed of the program.
 By default it is set to 4fps

 Note: If you like this type of program, I have a project Conways' Game of Life which is another cellular automation program.
+[For more infomation:](https://github.com/mmgrant73/GameofLIfe)